aysedeniz09/developing_interactivityF24/README.md

 # EMS 757 Interactive Media Design

-Welcome to the EMS 757 Demo Site for Fall 2024!
+Welcome to the EMS 757 Fall 2024!
 This repository includes materials and resources for the Interactive Media Design course.
 Below is a summary of the main sections of this course.

 ## Table of Contents
 - [Resources](pages/resources.html)